SCUBA Diving in the British Virgin Islands

 How many dive sites are there?

-Literally hundreds.
+There are literally hundreds.
 Jim Scheiner’s Diving in the British Virgin Islands is practically the Bible of the dive sites here.
-This is an older book but you will still find it on Amazon and just about every yacht that plies the waters.
+Although this is an older book, you will still find it on Amazon and just about every yacht that plies the waters.

 SCUBA Attractions in the BVI

-During your yacht charter vacation, there are various activities you can engage in.
-You can explore underwater cannons, search for centuries-old glass bottles, test your knowledge by identifying different species of reef fish, or even assist your captain in hunting for lionfish.
+On a yacht charter vacation, the underwater world is your playground.
+You can explore underwater cannons, hunt for centuries-old glass bottles, test your knowledge by identifying different species of reef fish, or even assist your captain in hunting for lionfish.
+The options are as diverse as the marine life you’ll encounter.

 Divers getting ready to Scuba dive in the British Virgin Islands.